diegomendezp/Ironhack-lectures-v3/content/module3/01-Week1/Day 3/00 - React Forms.md

 #### We will see error:

-You provided a `value` prop to a form field without an `onChange` handler. *set either onChange or readOnly.*
+You provided a `value` prop to a form fieltrued without an `onChange` handler. *set either onChange or readOnly.*